Advanced Doughs Week

 About This Class

 A beautiful pastry dough is a triumph of ratio, technique and ingredient choice.
-In this intense one-week workshop, you’ll be diving deep into doughs such as blitz puff, pâte brisée, biscuits, cookies, and strudel.
-You will get your hands in both sweet and savory applications, learning lessons that will help improve all of your baking.
+In this intense week-long baking workshop, you’ll be diving deep into doughs such as blitz puff, pâte brisée, biscuits, cookies, and strudel.
+Duringt this Advanced Doughs Week you will get your hands in both sweet and savory applications, learning lessons that will help improve all of your baking.

 - Full meal served in class